gateway-services/chipdna-winlin-client-cpp/README.md

 # chipdna-winlin-client-cpp
 C++ client for ChipDNA
 This client library gives developers a secure TCP/IP interface to ChipDNA server, and is designed for integration with a Point of Sale solution.
 This repository contains source code for both the C++ client library and an interactive sample client executable.

+This is a test

 ## Setup
 ### Visual Studio